Global regulator flags change in how banks calculate capital

 Basel has faced pressure from U.S. and British regulators to simplify capital rules.

-The committee was lukewarm initially but Ingves signaled the ground was shifting, saying internal models at banks cannot capture all risks adequately, meaning blunter tools will be needed in some cases.
+The committee was lukewarm initially but Ingves signalled the ground was shifting, saying internal models at banks cannot capture all risks adequately, meaning blunter tools will be needed in some cases.

-“There needs to be more restrictions on modeling assumptions and techniques and an acceptance that not all risks can be modeled,” said Ingves, who also heads Sweden’s central bank.
+“There needs to be more restrictions on modelling assumptions and techniques and an acceptance that not all risks can be modelled,” said Ingves, who also heads Sweden’s central bank.

 Finding a new balance between complexity and simplicity was “becoming ingrained in the mindset of those responsible for policy development and implementation,” Ingves said.